brownhci/drafty/README.md

     docker-compose up -d

-### Install project dependencies (we use Node v16.3.0 and NVM to switch between versions of Node and NPM)
+### Install project dependencies and Run Locally (we use Node v16.3.0 and NVM to switch between versions of Node and NPM)

     cd backend
     npm install
+    npm run watch

 ### Update Drafty and Restart Drafty’s Web Server